abila5h/ComputerArchitectureApp-Android/readme.md

 # Computer Architecture Application

 ## Synopsis
-An application for Android that simulates CPU scheduling and Memory Allocation on processes.
+An application I wrote for Android that simulates CPU scheduling and Memory Allocation on processes.

 This is my project for a subject in Temasek Polytechnic, CAOS (Computer Architecture and Operating Systems).